zac-heisey/craft/README.md

 - Templates output content and HTML (via [Twig](https://docs.craftcms.com/v3/dev/twig-primer.html#app))

-- Templates are stored inside the `/templates` directory, and can be organized in sub-directories as necessary
+- Templates are stored inside the `/templates` directory, and can be organized in sub-directories as necessary.
+Template are not accessible via the control panel, and are not stored in the database

 **Assets**